I believe in the sun when it’s not shining, I believe in love even when I feel it not, I believe in God even when he is silent.” – Author Unknown –

-Wow.
-Moaning for some comfort, and the Heaven’s only answer is the silence of God.
+Wow. crying out for some comfort, and the Heaven’s only answer is the silence of God.
 I’ve been there a time or three myself.
-If you are a contemplative type, just nod your head, as I am sure you have experienced the frustration of unanswered prayer as well.
+If you are a contemplative type, just nod your head, as I am sure you have experienced the frustration of what appears to be unanswered prayer as well.

 Clearly, unless God chooses to explain Himself to us, which quite often He does not, His motivation and purposes are beyond the reach of mortal man.” – James Dobson

 Have you ever felt like God was playing hard to get?
 I sure have.
 I’ve become angry and cursed when my prayers were not answered (or more truthfully, when I didn’t like the answer).
 I’ve walked through many a valley and spent seasons in the spiritual desert.
 I’ve doubted God and even wondered if He really exists.
 In those desperate moments, as far as I was concerned, God had let me down.